rcarmo/azure-stable-diffusion/README.md

 The template defaults to deploying NV6 Series VMs (`Standard_NV6`, `Standard_NV6_Promo` or, if you can get them, `Standard_NV6ads_A10_v5`) with the smallest possible managed SSD disk size (P4, 32GB).
 It also deploys (and mounts) an Azure File Share on the machine with (very) permissive access at `/srv`, which makes it quite easy to keep copies of your work between VM instantiations.

+You will need to set a `HUGGINGFACE_TOKEN` environment variable when running the `Makefile`, and the machine will reboot after installing _almost_ everything (it will automatically install `GFPGAN` and other auxiliary models when you run `webui.sh --listen` the first time).

 ## Why

 I was getting a little bored with the notebook workflow in [Google Collab][collab] and wanted access to a more persistent GPU setup without breaking the bank (hence spot instances, which I can run on demand in my personal subscription).